westerndigitalcorporation/libzbc/README.md

 ### License

-*libzbc* is distributed under the terms of the of the BSD 2-clause license ("Simplified BSD License" or "FreeBSD License").
-A copy of this license with the library copyright can be found in the COPYING.BSD file.
+*libzbc* is dual licensed and distributed under the terms of the BSD 2-clause license ("Simplified BSD License" or "FreeBSD License", SPDX: *BSD-2-Clause*) and under the terms of the GNU Lesser General Public License version 3, or any later version (SPDX: *LGPL-3.0-or-later*).

-All example applications under the tools directory are distributed under the terms of the GNU Lesser General Public License version 3, or any later version.
+All example applications under the tools directory are distributed under the terms of the GNU Lesser General Public License version 3, or any later version (SPDX: *LGPL-3.0-or-later*).
-A copy of version 3 of this license can be found in the COPYING.LESSER file.

 *libzbc* and all its example applications are distributed "as is," without technical support, and WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Along with *libzbc*, you should have received a copy of the BSD 2-clause license and of the GNU Lesser General Public License.
+Along with *libzbc*, you should have received a copy of the BSD 2-clause license in the file [COPYING.BSD] and of the GNU Lesser General Public License version 3 in the file [COPYING.LESSER].
 If not, please see http://opensource.org/licenses/BSD-2-Clause and http://www.gnu.org/licenses/.

 ### Contributions and Bug Reports